MileHacker Logo

 • Mid-day for museums.

-Consider a multi-day itinerary if exploring beyond Jiuquan city.
+Think about a multi-day-day itinerary if exploring beyond Jiuquan city.

 Essential Gear